grusha-m/VedaVoice-AI/README.md

-# Vaidya AI: The Human-Centric Ayurvedic Voice Consultant
+# VedaVoice AI: The Human-Centric Ayurvedic Voice Consultant

 ## 📌 Project Overview
 VedaVoice AI is a digital "Vaidya" (consultant) designed to bridge the gap between ancient Ayurvedic wisdom and modern AI accessibility.
 Moving beyond transactional search results, this agent uses a two-way conversational model to uncover the root of wellness concerns and provides comprehensive, explained remedies.